 - They’ll spend all day painting and creating

-- An art degree will help them get a job
+- An art degree will help them in their future career

-The problem is the treadmill of false expectations and the peer pressure that guides youngsters into making the wrong choices.
+The problem is the treadmill of false expectations and peer pressure that guides youngsters into making ill-informed decisions.

-I remember my family glibly stating that I’ll go to art school and be an artist when I grew up.
-Back then education was free and it didn’t seem important.
-Sadly, it’s still a meaningless encouragement but now it costs a fortune.
+I remember my family glibly stating that I’d go to art school and be an artist when I grew up.
+Back then higher education was free in the UK and the financial consequences were unimportant.
+Sadly, parents still offer the same advice except now it costs a fortune.

 I was conditioned into thinking that real artists are trained in art school.
 I had no idea that art was a life choice for anyone with the right aptitude.
 That didn’t even occur to me until I was stuck on a factory line thinking there must be a better life than this.

 I skipped a free education and still succeeded.
-Not because I was trained but because I dedicate one whole year to teaching myself.
+Not because I was trained but because I dedicated one whole year to teach myself how to paint.